Audit-It-in/Audit-it/docs/prd/code-style-guide.md

 ## Overview

-This document outlines the specific code formatting and style preferences for the TheFinXperts project, complementing the broader [Component Standards](./component-standards.md).
+This document outlines the specific code formatting and style preferences for the Audit-it project, complementing the broader [Component Standards](./component-standards.md).

 ## TypeScript & React Formatting